fastrgv/AdaGate/README.md

 Windows users see also:  "windows-setup.txt"
 Mac users should read "osx-setup.txt".

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.
-The proper command to extract the archive and maintain the directory structure is "7z x filename".

 The game may be run from a command line terminal window on all 3 platforms.
 Navigate to the installation directory and type:

-	* adagate.bat (Windows)
+adagate.bat (Windows)

+adagate_osx   (Mac-LoDpi=default)
-	* adagate_osx (Mac)
+adagate_osx 1 (Mac-HiDpi)

-	* adagate_gnu (Linux)
+adagate_gnu (Linux)

-Note that the Windows executable can be run on linux using wine thusly:

-	* wine binw64/adagate64.exe

 ----------------------------------------------------------------------

 This linux executable was built on [RedHat] Scientific-Linux to not only run well, but to rebuild easily.
 I believe this single linux executable will run on most recent distributions of linux.
 It has been tested on OpenSuse and Mint.

 But the distributed linux executable requires glibc v2.14 or newer.
-That means if your distribution is an older one, it may not run, and you will need to recompile; or run the Windows executable on linux using wine thusly:
+That means if your distribution is an older one, it may not run.
+In that case, the easiest alternative is to install WINE.
+The Windows executable will run on linux using wine thusly:
 	* wine binw64/adagate64.exe

+Windows users note: I suggest that you DO NOT try running the linux executables under WSL [Windows Subsystem for Linux]; that mode is not supported.
+Simply use the windows version.

 ----------------------------------------------------------------------
 Mac users may also initiate the game by navigating to the installation directory in Finder and clicking the "adagate.app" icon named "AdaGate".